leafybear/decodot/README.md

 # README.md

+v1.1 2017.11.26
+Decodot and Decotheme scripts added.
+First two themes added.

 v1 2017.11.18
 Created Readme and first version of dots repo.
 It works with STOW for now, but I'm planning something better.
 You'll see.

+## Who it's for
+I aim to make it easy to use this folder as a command-line bootstrap.
+So, its for cli fiends and beginners alike.
+Linux and mac are the most compatible at the moment.

+## How to use

+### DECODOT
+Put this project's folder wherever you want.
+Export an environment variable for the location.

+	export DOTDIR=/home/amy/dots

+Then run `decodot` from the bin directory.
+You can create links to any, some, or ALL of the included app configs.

+### DECOTHEME
+Some of the config files in this project are linked to the colors/ directory for color values.
+The current theme in colors is linked to `current`.

+* i3 / bspwm
+* vim
+* xresources
+* wallpaper

+Run decotheme to switch theme to one of the themes in the folder.
+Current themes included:
+* day
+* night

 ## What's Included
 Configuration files for: